aimee-joseph/NeoStats-ASGAirlines_AimeeJoseph/README.md

 - `ASG_Airlines_Documentation.docx` — assumptions, cleaning logic, PII approach, data model, dashboard walkthrough

 ## How to Run
-Open the notebook in Jupyter, ensure `pandas` and `haslib` are installed, and run from top to bottom.
+Open the notebook in Jupyter, ensure `pandas` and `openpyxl` are installed, and run from top to bottom.
 This reproduces the cleaned CSVs used in the Power BI dashboard.